Instacart Review — Is it Worth it?

 - Best Buy

 - Bed Bath & Beyond

 - and more

-One of the more interesting selections on that list is Sam’s Club.
-As you might know, Sam’s Club is a warehouse club where membership is typically required.
+Two of the more interesting selections on that list are Sam’s Club and Costco.
+As you might know, both are warehouse clubs where membership is typically required.
 Despite this, Instacart customers can order deliveries regardless of whether or not they’re members.
-However, if you do have a membership, you can add your member number to your profile (under Account Settings > Loyalty Cards) in order to be eligible for special pricing on certain items or cashback for those with the Sam’s Club Mastercard.
+However, if you do have a membership, you can add your member number to your profile (under Account Settings > Loyalty Cards) in order to be eligible for special pricing on certain items.

 How much does it cost?